-Norton Hare, L.L.C has a reputation for aggressive and zealous defense of adults and juveniles accused of crimes in both Kansas and Missouri.
+Norton Hare, L.L.C has a reputation for aggressive and zealous defense of adults and juveniles accused of crimes in Kansas.
 Our firm handles everything from speeding and traffic tickets to first-degree murder cases in municipal, district and federal courts.

 - If you have been charged with a Federal Crime in Kansas, click here.